The Kerr/CFT correspondence and its extensions: a comprehensive review: Matching the Entropy of Extremal Black Holes

+Let us first specialize to the case of the extremal Kerr black hole in Einstein gravity.
+The original approach followed in \cite{Guica:2008mu} (see also \cite{Amsel:2009pu}) was to postulate boundary conditions and perform check finiteness and integrability of the surface charges for perturbations around the background geometry.
+This analysis led to the fall-off conditions

-were proposed as a part of the definition of boundary conditions.
-The zero energy excitation condition \bea \delta \mathcal Q_{\p_t} = 0\, , \eea was imposed as a supplementary condition.
-We will discuss in Section \ref{sec:freez} the relaxation of this condition.
-A non-trivial feature of the boundary conditions \eqref{strictbc}-\eqref{zeroee} is that they are preserved precisely by the Virasoro algebra \eqref{Vir1}, by $\p_t$ and the generator \eqref{zeta0} (as pointed out in \cite{Amsel:2009pu}) and subleading generators.
-(Note that these boundary conditions are not preserved by the action of the third $SL(2,\mathbb R)$ generator \eqref{killing}.)
-It was shown in \cite{Guica:2008mu} that the Virasoro generators are finite given the fall-off conditions and well-defined around the background NHEK geometry.
-It was shown in \cite{Amsel:2009pu} that the Virasoro generators are conserved and well-defined around any asymptotic solution given that one additionally regularizes the charges using counter-term methods \cite{Compere:2008us}.
-Therefore, up to some technical details that remain to be fully understood, it can be claimed that consistent boundary conditions admitting (at least) a Virasoro algebra as asymptotic symmetry algebra exist.
-The set of trivial asymptotic symmetries comprise two of the $SL(2,\mathbb R)$ generators.
+together with the supplementary zero energy excitation condition \be \delta \mathcal Q_{\p_t} = 0\, . \ee A non-trivial feature of the boundary conditions~\eqref{strictbc}\,--\,\eqref{zeroee} is that they are preserved precisely by the Virasoro algebra~\eqref{Vir1}, by $\p_t$ and the generator~\eqref{zeta0} (as pointed out in~\cite{Amsel:2009pu}) and subleading generators.
+(Note that these boundary conditions are not preserved by the action of the third $SL(2,\mathbb R)$ generator~\eqref{killing}.)
+It was shown in~\cite{Guica:2008mu} that the Virasoro generators are finite given the fall-off conditions and well defined around the background NHEK geometry.
+It was shown in~\cite{Amsel:2009pu} that the Virasoro generators are conserved and well defined around any asymptotic solution given that one additionally regularizes the charges using counter-term methods~\cite{Compere:2008us}, up to technical subteties.
+The explicit metric of the extremal Kerr black hole with left Virasoro descendants can be obtained \cite{Compere:2015bca}.
+Therefore, up to some technical details, it led to the claim that consistent boundary conditions admitting (at least) a Virasoro algebra as asymptotic symmetry algebra exist.
+The set of trivial asymptotic symmetries, i.e. asymptotic symmetries associated with vanishing charges, comprise two of the $SL(2,\mathbb R)$ generators.
 It is not clear if the boundary conditions could be enhanced in order to admit all $SL(2,\mathbb R)$ generators as trivial asymptotic symmetries.